alemapnil/taipei-day-trip-website/README.md

 ```bash
 git init
 ```
-* Pull the files from the remote branch
+* Pull the files from remote branch
 ```bash
 git pull https://github.com/alemapnil/taipei-day-trip-website.git
 ```
-* Run the application in the background with nohup
+* Run the application in the background with nohup, and you can visit the web through _http://elastic IP:3000/_
 ```bash
 nohup python3 app.py &
 ```